J.J. McCarthy rallies Vikings in 4th quarter of his debut for 27-24 win over Bears

-Chicago’s Caleb Williams had his first career rushing touchdown and threw for a score in Ben Johnson's first game as the Bears' coach.
+Chicago’s Caleb Williams had his first career rushing touchdown and threw for a score in Ben Johnson's debut as the Bears' coach.

 Now, Minnesota is counting on McCarthy.

-O'Connell, in fact, was so confident in his quarterback that he said he told McCarthy at halftime: "You are going to bring us back to win this game."
+O’Connell, in fact, was so confident in his quarterback that he told McCarthy at halftime he was going to lead the Vikings to a win.

 “That guy is one of the best — if not the best — coaches, in my opinion, in the National Football League,” he said.
 “Any kind of compliments or belief like that, it means the world.
 That just gave me the confidence to go out there and just execute the ball plays and have a fast arm and make quick, decisive decisions.
 And it worked out.”